Guggenheim Presents New Works in Film and Sound by Artists based in South Asia

 In 1997 the Guggenheim Foundation and Deutsche Bank opened the Deutsche Guggenheim and launched a unique and ambitious program of contemporary-art commissions.
 This collaboration has enabled the Guggenheim Foundation to act as a catalyst for artistic production.
 The Deutsche Guggenheim was conceived as a partnership and consists of three main objectives: the presentation of thematic exhibitions that recognize artists who have contributed significantly to the development of art; the presentation of works from the Deutsche Bank Collection; and the commissioning of site-specific works by both emerging and established artists.

-About the Asian Art Program
+About the Asian Art Initiative

 In 2006, the Guggenheim Museum became the first international modern and contemporary art museum in the West to establish a curatorial position for Asian art.
-Being Singular Plural represents the fifth exhibition in New York to be realized under the curatorial direction of the Asian Art Program, following the award-winning Cai Guo-Qiang: I Want to Believe (2008), The Third Mind: American Artists Contemplate Asia, 1860–1989 (2009), The Deutsche Bank Series at the Guggenheim: Anish Kapoor: Memory (2009), and Lee Ufan: Marking Infinity (2011).
+Being Singular Plural represents the fifth exhibition in New York to be realized under the curatorial direction of the Asian Art Initiative, following the award-winning Cai Guo-Qiang: I Want to Believe (2008), The Third Mind: American Artists Contemplate Asia, 1860–1989 (2009), The Deutsche Bank Series at the Guggenheim: Anish Kapoor: Memory (2009), and Lee Ufan: Marking Infinity (2011).
 Central to the museum’s Asian-art activities is the Asian Art Council, a group of museum directors, scholars, curators, and artists formed in 2007 that serves as a curatorial think tank, mapping the intellectual course of modern and contemporary Asian art and debating key issues pertinent to its curatorial practice.

 About the Solomon R. Guggenheim Foundation